Bangladesh national under-23 football team: 2014 Asian Games

 Bangladesh began preparation for the 2014 Asian Games in August 2014 under Dutch coach Lodewijk de Kruif.
 On 3 August 2014, the Bangladesh Football Federation president, Kazi Salahuddin, held a press conference to motivate the selected players for the national team's camp.
 The president stated "Our football is going through a difficult period.
 The way football is running at the moment, it will be hard to sustain things for long.
 The FIFA fund that we get is not enough to even meet the coaches' salaries which is why we need financial support from sponsors and the government".
 The president further requested the players to return with satisfactory results in order to attract future sponsorship deals.
 The team played a preparatory match against Vietnam after reaching Incheon, South Korea.
 They suffered a 2–4 defeat.
 On 15 September 2014, Bangladesh began the tournament with a 1–0 victory over Afghanistan, which was the country's first victory in the Asian Games after 28 years.
 However, their chances of advancing past the group stages took a huge blow after suffering a 0–3 defeat to Uzbekistan in the following game.
 The team crashed out of the tournament after losing the final group-stage game against Hong Kong, despite dominating possession.

 2016 South Asian Games

 Bangladesh in action against India at the 2016 South Asian Games.

 Bangladesh participated in the 2016 South Asian Games in hopes to defend their title.
 They qualified for the semi-finals, following a 2–1 victory over Nepal in the final group-stage game.
 However, the team bowed out of the tournament after suffering a 0–3 defeat at the hands of India.
-During the match Bangladesh coach Gonzalo Sanchez Moreno was sent off for shouting at a referee for denying his team a penalty.
+During the match Bangladesh coach Gonzalo Sanchez was sent off for shouting at a referee for denying his team a penalty.
 Bangladesh finished the tournament by winning the Bronze medal match against Maldives on penalties.